i3abghany/oracular/README.md

 # OracularOS

-Oracular is a minimal unix-like operating system for the RISC-V ISA.
+Oracular is a minimal UNIX-like operating system for the RISC-V ISA.
 The goal is to learn about operating systems development and employ prominent systems literature in a real-world project.